From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 Opening hours – 10 am – 5 pm

-Entree fee – 100 MXN
+Entrée fee – 100 MXN

-Merida cenotes around Mayapan archeological site
+Merida cenotes around the Mayapan archeological site

-We are in fact close to the more famous Homun and Cuzama, but these cenotes are lesser-known and therefore less crowded.
+We are, in fact, close to the more famous Homun and Cuzama, but these cenotes are lesser-known and therefore less crowded.

-But if you are driving around the Yucatan Peninsula and you want to stop by you may be lucky and be there on your own.
+But if you are driving around the Yucatan Peninsula and you want to stop by, you may be lucky and be there on your own.

 Mayapan is a spectacular archeological site that you should indeed visit.
-It’s one of my favorites for its extended number of temples that have been brought to light and it’s never as crowded as the more popular.
+It’s one of my favorites for its extended number of temples that have been brought to light, and it’s never as crowded as the more popular.

-Besides, near Mayapan there are incredible hidden cenotes that you can visit right after the tour of the ruins to cool off from the heat.
+Besides, near Mayapan, there are incredible hidden cenotes that you can visit right after the tour of the ruins to cool off from the heat.
 It will make a great day trip from Merida.

 I actually did it by car, which is the only way to do it unless you hire private transportation.